CleverTap/clevertap-cordova/docs/Integrate-Android.md

 ## Integrate Javascript with the Plugin

 All calls to the CleverTap plugin should be made from your Javascript.
-You can checkout [Usage.md](https://github.com/CleverTap/clevertap-cordova/blob/update-example/docs/Usage.md) for implementation.
+You can refer to our [Usage.md](/docs/Usage.md) for implementation.